muhibbin-munna/nagad_pg_php/readme.md

 ### 5.2 Common Errors & Debugging

+- **Ensure Correct Keys**: Ensure that the keys are correctly taken from the mail in sandbox and correctly generated for live.
 - **Invalid Signature**: Ensure that the signature is correctly generated using the specified algorithm and keys.
 - **Decryption Issues**: Verify that the correct key and padding scheme are used for decryption.